-The good news is that typing today is FUN because your kids can learning keyboarding through online typing games!
+The good news is that typing today is FUN because your kids can learning keyboarding through games online.

 (The bad news is that there is no loud whirring of the electronic typewriter and no sound of the keys hitting the page.
 Sorry.
 Whatever.)